 Thanks for writing in to share how your neck and shoulder training is going and woohoo for making progress!
 So pumped for you!
 Your question is a great one because we know movement is good and necessary, but how much movement, which movements, and what about movements that helped you heal…are you forced to do them forever?

-First, it’s incredibly important to move every joint in your body at least once every single day (this is why I provided the Daily Movements Series in my UB Coaching Program and in my book).
+First, it’s incredibly important to move every joint in your body through its full range of motion at least once every single day (this is why I provided the Daily Movements Series in my Unbreakable Body Coaching Program).

 By rotating each of your joints through their full range of motion independently of other joints slowly and with control, you send valuable information to your brain about that joint and the tissues surrounding it.